Lauren Boebert: 2024

 Boebert filed her statement of candidacy with the Federal Election Commission (FEC) on January 13, 2023.
 After narrowly winning reelection in 2022, she attempted to rebrand her image with the voters in her district from a MAGA firebrand to a hard-working congresswoman.
 In 2023, she blamed her narrow 2022 victory on ballot harvesting' — a GOP term for third-party collection of absentee ballots — rather than what Democrats have called her 'MAGA extremism' and political charades" while her press releases focused on local issues, including a "$5 million grant for a rural health center in a spending package she voted against".

 Boebert announced on December 27, 2023, that she would switch to running in Colorado's 4th congressional district in the eastern part of the state, which is considered to be Colorado's safest district for Republicans.
 Within a week, Boebert stated that the reason for the change in district was "Hollywood elites" such as Barbra Streisand and "Ryan Reynolds coming in and donating to the Democrat" in the 3rd congressional district.
 Boebert has been criticized as a "carpetbagger" for switching to a more Republican leaning district.
-Boebert won the race with nearly 53% of the vote.
+Boebert won 54% to 42%.

 Tenure

 Observers describe Boebert as far-right; she rejects the label.

-As of January 29, 2022, Boebert had introduced 17 bills and seven resolutions, none of which passed the committee.
+As of January 29, 2022, Boebert had introduced 17 bills and seven resolutions, none of which passed committee.

 In August 2022, The Colorado Sun reported that Boebert had violated the Stop Trading on Congressional Knowledge (STOCK) Act of 2012, a federal transparency and conflict-of-interest law, by failing to properly disclose sales of stocks, cryptocurrency, and brokerage funds belonging to her husband worth between $5,000 and $80,000.

 In January 2023, at the beginning of the 118th Congress, she was one of 20 far-right Republican members who prevented the election of Kevin McCarthy to the House speakership on the first 14 ballots.

 In February 2023, Boebert co-sponsored a bill to designate the "AR-15-style rifle" the National Gun of the United States.

 During the 2023 United States debt-ceiling crisis, Boebert was a vocal opponent of the Fiscal Responsibility Act of 2023 and vowed to vote "nay" on the bill, which passed in the House 314–117.
 She missed the vote and said on the record that she had been "unavoidably detained".
 Two days later, Boebert tweeted that she had missed the vote as a "no-show protest" but CNN had recorded video of her running up the steps to the House and being told that the vote had been closed.

 Boebert has blocked critics on her personal Twitter account.
 A blocked constituent sued her for access, but the case was dismissed with prejudice in October 2022.